Rishang/install-release/README.md

 └──────┴─────────┴───────────────────────────────────┘
 ```

-In case you want to unhold update to specific tool, you can use `hold --unset {tool-name}` command by which it will pause update for that tool.
+In case you want to unhold update to the specific tool, you can use `hold --unset {tool-name}` command by which it will pause update for that tool.

 ```
 ❯ install-release hold --unset k9s